ds-fau-ck/Near-Real-Time-AirBnB-Data-Pipeline-with-CDC-Implementation-on-Azure/README.md

 This **Azure Data Factory (ADF)** pipeline runs every two hours to:
 - Read customer files from ADLS.
-- Archive processed files in the archieved folder.
+- Move the processed files in the archieved folder.
 - Read the data  from CosmosDB for further processing.
-- Perform **upsert** operations on customer data.
-- Transform the data into a **Booking Fact Table**.
-- Create a **Materialized View** using a stored procedure in Synapse for reporting and analysis.
+- Delete the file from Dustomer-Raw-Data folder.

 ![customer-data-processing](customer-data-processing-pipeline1.jpg)
 ---

 ### 5. **Pipeline 2: Booking Data Processing**

 This pipeline captures **CDC updates** from **Cosmos DB** in near real-time.
+- Perform **upsert** operations on customer data.
+- Transform the data into a **Booking Fact Table**.
+- Create a **Materialized View** using a stored procedure in Synapse for reporting and analysis.
 It processes booking-related data changes and integrates the data for downstream systems like Azure Synapse for further analysis.

 ![Booking-data-processing](BookingDataProcessingPipeline2.jpg)
 ---